servierhub/top-pharma50/README.md

 > and make a [pull request](https://docs.github.com/articles/about-pull-requests).

 ## Ranked by starred repositories with all details
-This listing gives you access to all GitHub accounts used in this survey.
+This listing gives you access to all GitHub accounts used in this survey:
 |Rank|Group|GitHub Account|Stars|Repos|Followers|
 |---|---|---|---|---|---|
 |1|[AstraZeneca](https://en.wikipedia.org/wiki/AstraZeneca)||**7393**|**133**|**366**|